MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 - To save the matches currently shown in the Copilot window, select **Keep it**.

-## Transfer to G/L Account
+## Transfer residual bank transactions to suggested general ledger accounts

 This action must be chosen from an existing bank account reconciliation.
-The user must select one or more non-matched statement lines and then choose **Transfer to G/L Account**.
-This asks Copilot to match the selected statement lines with a G/L Account of type Posting.
-It looks for common substrings in the statement line description and G/L Account names.
-For english-to-english matching, it also looks for semantic matches - words and phrases that match semantically, not only literally.
-It will propose the best match it finds.
-If it doesn't find a good enough match for a specific statement line, it will not propose any G/L Account for it.
+The user must select one or more nonmatched statement lines and then choose **Transfer to G/L Account**.
+Copilot matches the selected statement lines with a G/L Account of type **Posting**.
+Copilot looks for common text in the statement line description and G/L Account names.
+For English-to-English matching, it also looks for semantic matches&mdash;words and phrases that match semantically, not only literally.
+Copilot proposes the best match it finds.
+If it doesn't find a good enough match for a specific statement line, it doesn't make any proposes.

 ## See also